All Saints' Church, Weston, Nottinghamshire: History

-The church has three change ringing bells and a sanctus bell.
+The church has three change-ringing bells and a sanctus bell.
 The three bells are unringable due to their dilapidated state.
-The treble is dated 1646 and was cast by George I Oldfield, the second dated 1500 and was cast by Richard Mellours & the tenor weighs 10 cwt and is dated 1888, it was cast by John Taylor & Co.
+The treble is dated 1646 and was cast by George I Oldfield, the second dated 1500 and was cast by Richard Mellours, and the tenor weighs 10 cwt and is dated 1888; it was cast by John Taylor & Co.
 It is not known who cast the sanctus bell, however it is dated 1699.

 Tuxford Benefice

 The Tuxford Benefice is made of five churches.